-In evaluating nominees for Director, our Nomination/Governance Committee takes into account the applicable requirements for directors under the rules of the Securities and Exchange Commission and the listing standards of the New York Stock Exchange.
+In evaluating nominees for director, our Nomination/Governance Committee takes into account the applicable requirements for directors under the rules of the Securities and Exchange Commission and the listing standards of the New York Stock Exchange.
 In addition, our Nomination/Governance Committee takes into account such factors as experience, knowledge, skills, expertise, integrity, diversity, ability to make independent analytical inquiries, understanding of the Company's business environment and willingness and ability to devote adequate time and effort to Board responsibilities and the interplay of the candidate's qualifications and experience with the qualifications and experience of other members of our Board of Directors.
 We do not have a policy relating to the nomination or continued service of directors above a specific age, as we believe it is more beneficial to focus on the qualifications, experience, and performance of our directors and director nominees, and we consider Board refreshment from a broader perspective than the age of individual directors.
 We also consider the number of other boards on which a nominee sits.
-The Company's general policy is to limit the number of other public company boards of directors upon which a director may sit to four, and presently no director sits on more than three other public company boards.
-The Board of Directors retains discretion to appoint or nominate for election by the shareholders individuals who sit on more than four other public company boards of directors if the Board of Directors considers the addition of such individual to the Board of Directors to be in the best interests of the Company and its shareholders.
+The Company's general policy is to limit the number of other public company boards of directors upon which a director may sit to four, and presently no director sits on more than three other public company boards of Directors retains discretion to appoint or nominate for election by the shareholders individuals who sit on more than four other public company boards of directors if the Board of Directors considers the addition of such individual to the Board of Directors to be in the best interests of the Company and its shareholders.
 Our Nomination/Governance Committee evaluates all of the factors outlined above, as well as any other factors it deems to be appropriate, and recommends candidates that it believes will enhance our Board of Directors and benefit the Company and our shareholders.
-It is the policy of our Nomination/Governance Committee to consider candidates for director recommended by shareholders, but the Nomination/Governance Committee has no obligation to recommend such candidates.
-A copy of our Corporate Governance Guidelines is available on our website at www.ocwen.com in the "Shareholders" section under "Corporate Governance."
+It is the policy of our Nomination/Governance Committee to consider candidates for director re